'One of the 50 Best Escorted Tours' (2014) - The Telegraph

 Day 13: Having caught many glimpses of Mount Etna in the distance, we finally visit it for a guided hike on the volcano’s slopes before refreshing ourselves at a nearby winery.
 Afterwards we visit our final site, the dramatically situated Greek and Roman city of Taormina, perched above a beautiful stretch of coast.
 A farewell dinner at our beautiful Agriturismo.

-Day 14: Transfer to Catania airport, just a short 15 minute drive away.
+Day 14: Transfer to Catania airport, just over an hours drive away.

 Arrival and Departure Information

 Departure Airport - Catania (Fontanarossa)

 Check in time at your hotel in Syracuse is after 14:00.
 We recommend you arrive at Catania Airport mid-afternoon on April 23rd.
 We will meet you in the Arrivals area at 17:30 for a complimentary transfer from the airport to the hotel.